dnsimple/erldns/priv/zonefile.md

 erl-dns reads JSON zone files.

 A JSON zone file contains an array of 1 or more zones.
 Each zone has a name and an array of records.
-Each record has a name, type, ttl and rdata field.
+Each record has a name, type, ttl and data field.

 An example:

+'''json
     [{
       "name": "example.com",
       "records": [